 From a financial perspective, CCL and CUK are functionally equivalent and there is no difference.
 This means that 1 share of CCL is equal to 1 share of CUK, and there is no difference between CCL and CUK.

 So then why does Carnival have two stocks to its name?
 The main difference has to do with where Carnival shares are trading.
 CCL is the ticker of the stock you’ll find trading in the US on the NYSE and represents an ownership of in Carnival Corp.
-You’ll find CUK trading on the LSE in the UK, representing Carnival PLC.
-Yes, there are some differences in liquidity and sometimes one of the shares might trade at a premium, but for most investors, those differences are irrelevant.
+Meanwhile, CCL in London is equivalent to 1 share of CCL in the US and represents interest in Carnival plc.

 Does CCL pay dividends?